JetBrains/teamcity-documentation/topics/parallel-tests.md

 <chunk id="alternative-dotnet-parallel-filtering-tc">

 If the [](net.md) runner handles a large amount of test classes, parallel testing may produce huge test filters that are hard to parse for test engines like NUnit.
-If you experience performance issues, try adding the `teamcity.internal.dotnet.test.suppressing=true` option (via a [configuration parameter](configuring-build-parameters.md) or an [internal property](server-startup-properties.md#TeamCity+Internal+Properties)) to switch to the alternative testing mode optimized for this scenario.
-This mode requires .NET 6.0 or newer installed on agent testing machines.
+If a TeamCity agent has .NET 6.0 installed, the alternative testing mode optimized for this scenario is automatically enabled.
+You can add the `teamcity.internal.dotnet.test.suppressing=true` option (via a [configuration parameter](configuring-build-parameters.md) or an [internal property](server-startup-properties.md#TeamCity+Internal+Properties)) to switch back to the regular mode.
 {product="tc"}

 </chunk>

 <chunk id="alternative-dotnet-parallel-filtering-tcc">

 If the [](net.md) runner handles a large amount of test classes, parallel testing may produce huge test filters that are hard to parse for test engines like NUnit.
-If you experience performance issues, try adding the `teamcity.internal.dotnet.test.suppressing=true` [configuration parameter](configuring-build-parameters.md) to switch to the alternative testing mode optimized for this scenario.
-This mode requires .NET 6.0 or newer installed on agent testing machines.
+If a TeamCity agent has .NET 6.0 installed, the alternative testing mode optimized for this scenario is automatically enabled.
+You can add the `teamcity.internal.dotnet.test.suppressing=true` [configuration parameter](configuring-build-parameters.md) to switch back to the regular mode.
 {product="tcc"}

 </chunk>